-You may transfer existing account balances to or from any of the available Fidelity mutual funds on any business day between 8:30 a.m. and 8:00 p.m.
+You may transfer existing account balances to or from any of the available mutual funds on any business day between 8:30 a.m. and 8:00 p.m.
 (Eastern time).
-If you call before 4:00 p.m.
-(Eastern time), the transfer will take effect on the day you call.
-If you call after 4:00 p.m.
-(Eastern time), the transfer will take effect on the first business day after your call.
+Any investment changes, whether made by phone or via NetBenefits, must be made before 4:00 p.m.
+(Eastern time) for the transfer will take effect on the day you request the changes.
+With respect to any investment changes made after 4:00 p.m.
+(Eastern time), the transfer will take effect on the first business day after your direct the transfer.
 The closing prices of the funds on the day the transfer takes effect determine the exact amounts transferred.
 Fidelity will mail a written confirmation of the transfer within five business days.